Matt-Gallery/cloud-closet-front-end/Proposal.md

 - **View Outfit Recommendations**
     - As a user, I want to receive recommendations for outfits to wear based on the items saved in my wardrobe and the weather forecast.
 - **Cycle Wardrobe Item Recommendations**
-    - As a user, I want to to be able to:
-      * Tell the app that I don't want to wear a particular wardrobe item today and have it cycle that item to another recommendation
-      * Tell the app that I don't want to wear a particular wardrobe item ever in the recommended outfit combination and have it cycle that item to another recommendation and save this preference and have it applied to future recommendations
+    - As a user, I want to to be able to tell the app that I don't want to wear a particular wardrobe item today and have it cycle that item to another recommendation so I can get to an outfit combination that I like.
 - **Cycle Outfit Recommendation**
     - As a user, I want to to be able to:
       * Tell the app that I don't want to wear a recommended outfit today and have it cycle the entire outfit to another recommendation